wchoi11/notchmess/_posts/2019-09-14-knowing-how.md

 S&W first offer a counterexample to Ryle's account of knowledge-how.
 Ryle thought that knowledge of how to $F$ is the ability to $F$, and I think this is roughly what we think too.
 If I know how to ride a bike, I have the ability to ride a bike.
-If I know how to fly, I have the ability to fly.

-Here is a rather dark counterexample.
 <label for="mn-demo" class="margin-toggle">&#8853;</label>
 <input type="checkbox" class="margin-toggle"/>
 <span class="marginnote">
-  S&W came up with this, not me!
+  It actually doesn't sound intuitive to me for the last example.
 </span>
+If I know how to fly, I
+have the ability to fly.

+Here is a rather dark counterexample.
 Imagine a famous pianist has
 lost both her arms in a terrible accident.
 <label for="mn-demo" class="margin-toggle">&#8853;</label>